 That’s it!
 Really most of the work for this recipe comes from chopping.
 I recommend having all your ingredients chopped and ready for you because once you start cooking, everything goes quite quickly!

-Is cauliflower chicken fried rice healthy?
-With only a fraction of the carbs and calories of regular fried rice, and packed full of veggies and healthy protein, I definitely consider this cauliflower chicken fried rice to be a healthier option.
+With only a fraction of the carbs and calories of regular fried rice, and packed full of veggies and healthy protein, I definitely consider this to be a healthy fried rice option.

-Is this cauliflower fried rice keto friendly?
 Yes!
 I’d suggest a few swaps to lower the carb count though: swap the carrots and peas for lower carb veggies like zucchini, broccoli or brussels sprouts.
 If you are avoiding soy, you can swap for liquid aminos.
-You could also increase the eggs to increase your fat and make this cauliflower fried rice keto.
+You could also increase the eggs to increase your fat and make this recipe keto.

-Can I freeze cauliflower fried rice?
-Unfortunately this cauliflower rice stir fry gets mushy if you freeze/thaw it since it absorbs the sauce.
+Unfortunately this recipe gets mushy if you freeze/thaw it since it absorbs the sauce.
 You can freeze uncooked cauliflower rice though!
 Read all about how to make cauliflower rice (including storage options).